Mrs E Drury

 Ms Jane Howlett is a student mentor who has completed training on supporting teenage girls and has an Elklan qualification for working with students who have speech and language difficulties.

-Mrs Gina Moir is a qualified teaching assistant who specialises in supporting students with dyslexia throughout the school.
+Mrs Gina Moir is an experienced teaching assistant who specialises in supporting students with dyslexia and also students with physical needs throughout the school.
+She has recently worked on her Level 3 NVQ Diploma in Specialist Support for Teaching and Learning in Schools.

 Ms Tracey Roberts is a trained counsellor who works with students on a part-time basis and also works as a teaching assistant who works with many students on the autistic spectrum.